byhumane/content_management/20210424_Knowledge organization.md

 <script src="https://cdn.jsdelivr.net/npm/mermaid/dist/mermaid.min.js"></script>

+[TOC]

 # Knowledge structure

 ## Introduction

 In order to facilitate the management of contents by Humane, two knowledge structures will be used.
-The first one is an hierarchy going from the general (Theme) to the specific (Affair) topic of study.
-Being an hierarchy implies contention: the level below is comprised on the upper levels.
-The second structure are contents and parts.
-They are independent objects and are connected by use, not ownership.
+The first one is an hierarchy going from the general (Theme) to the specific (Affair) topics of study.
+An hierarchy implies ownership: the level below is comprised on the upper levels.
+The second structure has no hierarchical links, but objects related by use: contents and parts.

 In the next sections all objects will be detailed to the data dictionary level.